Frequently Asked Questions

 Lichess recognises all FIDE titles gained from OTB (over the board) play, as well as many national master titles.
-The full list of FIDE titles is available here and is as follows:
+Here is a list of FIDE titles:

-If you have an OTB title, you can apply to have this displayed on your account by completing the verification form here including a clear image of an identifying document/card and a selfie of you holding the document/card.
+If you have an OTB title, you can apply to have this displayed on your account by completing the verification form, including a clear image of an identifying document/card and a selfie of you holding the document/card.